trillium/worksheets/README.md

 ## Worksheets

-- KPIs for Individuals - focus on helping an employee to make the best of what they consider to be a "bad" situation
+- KPIs for (Disillusioned) Individuals - focus on helping an employee to make the best of what they consider to be a "bad" situation

 ## Resources